Discovery Grants (individual) program

 • how the anticipated contributions to research resulting from the proposed Discovery Grant will be distinct from those resulting from CIHR and/or SSHRC support

 Explanations of other research support (held or applied for) are considered in the evaluation of the merit of the proposal.
-You must therefore provide sufficient information for the evaluation group to determine whether the application meets the requirements listed above.
+Therefore, you must provide sufficient information for the evaluation group to determine whether the application meets the requirements listed above.
 Failure to clearly demonstrate that the Discovery Grant application meets all these requirements will result in a rating of “Insufficient” for the merit of the proposal criterion.

 Sources of research support other than CIHR or SSHRC

-You may hold funds from other sources for the same research ideas/objectives, as long as they are used to cover different expenses and the funding sources are not CIHR and/or SSHRC.
+You may hold funds from other sources for the same research ideas/objectives as long as they are used to cover different expenses and the funding sources are not CIHR and/or SSHRC.
 Other sources of research support include grants and contributions (held or applied for) from federal and provincial funding agencies, non-governmental organizations, private sector companies, universities (e.g., institution start-up funds), primary places of employment (for adjunct professors employed outside of academia), and others.

 You must indicate that the funds requested from the Discovery Grant program will be for expenses that are distinct from those covered by support from other sources.
 For funding applied for, you must indicate that there will be no duplication of funding for the same expense(s) and explain how funds will be used if all applications are successful.
 Failure to meet these requirements may result in a rating of “Insufficient” for the merit of the proposal criterion, or the application may be rejected.

-Note: New Frontiers in Research Fund (NFRF) is a tri-agency initiative and is considered as a source of support other than CIHR or SSHRC.
+Note: New Frontiers in Research Fund (NFRF) is a tri-agency initiative and is considered a source of support other than CIHR or SSHRC.

 Highly qualified personnel (HQP) training plan